 Bitbuy also offers deposits and withdrawals as Interac eTransfer as well as bank wire.

 Wealthsimple has also come up with their own cryptocurrency trading options via their Wealthsimple Trade product.
+Learn more about it in our Wealthsimple Trade Review.

 Users who already have the Wealthsimple Trade app for investing in individual stocks and exchange-traded funds simply have to update the app and are now able to invest in Etherium and Bitcoin.